PurvaDeekshit/AEM-Engineering-Test/README.md

 4. efk-integration

    Integrated Elasticsearch, Fluentd and Kibana (EFK) Logging Stack.

-Application running at 8080 send logs to fluentd using the fluent loggin drive.
-Fluentd fowrwards these to elasticsearch.
-Kibana pulls these logs from elasticsearch.
+   Application running at 8080 sends logs to Fluentd using the Fluentd logging driver.

+   Fluentd fowrwards these to Elasticsearch.
+Kibana pulls these logs from Elasticsearch.

    Created index pattern for logs.

    Dockerized JAVA application using openjdk.
 Elasticsearch, Fluentd and Kibana each have their own containers.